nattaaay/WardManagementSystem/README.md

 User 1 - Admin
 User 2 - Ward Management Team
 User 3 - Medical Team

+Each user has a specific role and cannot access information that is not relevant to their role.

+First and foremost, only the admin can create a new user and assign them to a role.
+Users are not allowed to register themselves.
+The main role of the Ward Management Team is to register the patients and assign them to a ward and bed and later discharge them.
+The main role of the Medical Team is to update the patient's medical information.

+☐ App Description: A brief description of the app.

 ☐ Screenshot(s): A screenshot of your app's landing page and any other screenshots of interest.